 A lot of companies have cleverly created the look of a galvanized steel stock tank without the weight Stock tanks are heavy.
 You may even discover some without a bottom, which you don’t really need.
 An example would be these metal raised garden bed kits from Birdies.
-You can simply place the frame in a garden, on pavement or flagstone, or right on a lawn and fill with soil.
+You can simply place the frame in a garden, on pavement or flagstone, or right on a lawn, and fill with soil.
 Be mindful of the weight of your garden with the added soil if you’d like to place it anywhere else.
 For example, it could be too heavy for a deck or porch.

 The best part is there are a lot of shapes and sizes available.
 If you have a tiny corner of sunlight, there is likely a galvanized raised bed that will fit.
 They also make nice additions around existing raised beds.
 Smaller versions can be used to grow plants you don’t want to spread throughout the rest of your garden, like mint or strawberries.

 DIY options for corrugated steel raised beds

 You can also use steel “sheets” to create a raised bed.
 When I started planning my projects for Raised Bed Revolution, I knew I wanted to include a wooden raised bed that included sides of galvanized steel (aka corrugated steel).
 I had the sheets pre-cut by a local company.
 Then, I simply screwed them to the wooden frame to attach.

-Use an HSS or HSCO drill bit to pre-drill your holes and then secure the steel to the wood with heavy-duty screws.
+Use an HSS or HSCO drill bit to pre-drill your holes.
+Secure the steel to the wood with heavy-duty screws.
 Also, be sure to use thick work gloves when dealing with steel sheets.
 The sides are very sharp!

 In my latest book, Gardening Your Front Yard, I experimented with using a galvanized steel window well to create a raised bed.
 For this project, I also pre-drilled holes to screw the window well to a length of wood I had measured out to the exact size I needed.